davidpallmann/sql-database-binding-azurefunc-v1/README.md

 This project adds Input and Output Bindings for Azure SQL Database to Azure Functions v1 (.NET Framework).
 With it, cloud developers with Azure SQL Database databases can enjoy the same ease-of-use and minimal code in Azure Functions that other binding users enjoy.

+For building/running locally/publishing to Azure, see the Deployment section further below.

 # Usage

 This binding is .NET Framework-based, and therefore is only compatible with v1 Azure Functions, such as C# .NET Framework functions developed in Visual Studio.